 Veld & Vlei at Greystones on the banks of Wagendrift Dam in the July holidays of 1972.
-‘Leadership School’ – a physical and mental challenge, they say.
+‘Leadership School’ – a physical and mental challenge, they said.

 Memories of a busy week: The tough obstacle course – carry that 44-gal drum over the wall without letting it touch the wall!
 Other obstacles, including tight underground tunnels.
 And HURRY!

 Chilly winter nights in these old canvas bell tents – we slept like logs:

 Cross-country runs; PT by military instructors.
 What’s with this love for things military?
 Brief immersion swims in the frigid water of the dam every morning; The lazy bliss of sailing an ‘Enterprise’ dinghy out of reach of anything strenuous!

 Then the second week: Being chosen as patrol leader; A preparatory two-day hike in the area.
 One of our patrol was a chubby, whiny lad, so we spent some effort nursing him home.
 He was worth it: good sense of humour!

 Then the climax, the big challenge: The course-ending six-day hike!
 By bus to the magic Giants Castle region in the Drakensberg.